runodp/dagster-odp/docs/concepts/automation.md

 # Automation

-Dagster ODP provides a configuration-driven way to automate your data pipelines through jobs, schedules, and sensors.
+dagster-odp provides a configuration-driven way to automate your data pipelines through jobs, schedules, and sensors.
 This page explains how to use these automation features effectively.

 ## Jobs